NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

           - identifier: output1
             title: Your system is not an AI system or an impactful algorithm
             content: ''
+            use_card_style: false
             type: radio
             visible_when_or:
+              - visible_when_and:
+                  - identifier: q6
+                    value: option6
               - visible_when_and:
                   - identifier: q8
                     value: option4